-Our beautiful old Norfolk threshing barn is ready for guests to enjoy.
-It’s been a long time coming and lots of love and money has gone into it and we are delighted with how it is looking and very much hope you will be too.
-For about 200 years it’s been part of the landscape round here, used for all sorts of farming activities from threshing to fertiliser storage and now it has a new life as properly dog friendly holiday accommodation for up to 10 people and unlimited dogs!
+For about 200 years this old threshing barn hasbeen part of the landscape round here, used for all sorts of farming activities from threshing to fertiliser storage and now it has a new life as properly dog friendly holiday accommodation for up to 10 people and unlimited dogs!

-It will sleep up to 10 in 5 bedrooms (two of which are on the ground floor), with two secure, linked outside areas, a dog room, a huge kitchen diner on the ground floor and amazing views from the top bedrooms.
+Ten of you can stay in 5 bedrooms (two of which are on the ground floor and ensuite), with two secure, linked outside areas, a dog room, a huge kitchen diner on the ground floor and amazing views from the top bedrooms.
 The ground floor is all solid brick flooring with underfloor heating and a heat reclamation system throughout.

 Here’s how it is set out…..